PrestoCoder/task-manager-laravel/README.md

 # Laravel Task Manager

-A modern task management system with drag-and-drop functionality and project organization.
+A modern task management system using Laravel with server-side rendering and AJAX for dynamic updates.
+Features drag-and-drop functionality and project organization without any frontend build requirements.

 ## Setup with AWS Database